DJ1TJOO/create-shapez.io-mod/README.md

 ## Creating a mod
 When everything is installed you should have a project with a `src` folder and in there some other directories: `js`, `css`, `translations`, `themes` and `res`.
 ### Javascript
 The `js` folder contains all the code for your script.
 In the `js` folder there is a `main.js` file this is the start of your mod.
 You can use the [shapez.io examples](https://github.com/tobspr/shapez.io/tree/modloader/mod_examples) for refence.
 Do note that you don't need to use `shapez.`, your editor will auto recognize all the shapez imports and import them, this way you get intellisense and autocompletion.
+In side the javascript you can also import images.
+It will import the images as a base64 string. `import building1 from "../res/icons/building1.png";`
 ### Res
 To change or add images or building sprites you can use the `res` folder.
 To change building sprites put them in the `sprites/buildings` folder.
 You can use the python script to generate the blueprint images or create them your self and put them in the `sprites/blueprints` folder.
 ### Css